 Anyhow, enters Hokkaido (pronounced Ho-ka-ee-do in German) pumpkins.
 I saw these types of pumpkins all over our local German grocery stores.
-It wasn’t until we made a visit to a Pumpkin farm- Hitscherhoff Farm where we had our first pumpkin soup that I knew I had to try this recipe on my own and Hokkaido pumpkin was clearly the winner here for the recipe!
+It wasn’t until we visited a Pumpkin farm- Hitscherhoff Farm, where we had our first pumpkin soup that I knew I had to try this recipe on my own, and Hokkaido pumpkin was clearly the winner here for the recipe!
 It was the best pumpkin soup I have ever had!
 I wanted to recreate it!
 Luckily, I found a recipe in one of our local groups on social media that ended up being a good recipe!
 I added corn and crab meat to it as a finishing touch.
 It was delicious!
-I would say it tasted just like the soup from the farm if not better!
+I would say it tasted just like the soup from the farm, if not better!

 So, I don’t think it matters if you have Hokkaido pumpkins, but I would suggest researching some other pumpkins that may be good with this recipe if Hokkaidos aren’t in your neck of the woods (I feel like you can find them on the west coast).
 So, if you love pumpkin soup (and this is a good one), you should try this recipe!